daizhongxiang/R2-B2/README.md

-# R2-B2
-Code for the paper:
+# Code for the R2-B2 Paper at ICML 2020

 Zhongxiang Dai, Yizhou Chen, Kian Hsiang Low, Patrick Jaillet and Teck-Hua Ho.
 "R2-B2: Recursive Reasoning-Based Bayesian Optimization for No-Regret Learning in Games."
 In International Conference on Machine Learning (ICML-20), Jul 12-18, 2020.